Retail sales fall in December as shoppers cut back

 "After last month's boost as shoppers stocked up early, food sales fell back again in December with supermarkets reporting this was due to increase food prices and the rising cost of living," said Heather Bovill, deputy director for surveys and economic indicators at the ONS.

-Bill Grimsey, the former boss of Iceland and Wickes, told the BBC's Today programme: "Christmas is the key trading time for retailers to often make a difference between profit and loss, particularly in the food sector where volumes are so very important to essentially what is a fixed-cost business."
+Bill Grimsey, the former boss of Iceland and Wickes, told the BBC's Today programme: "Christmas is the key trading time for retailers to often make a difference between profit and loss, particularly in the food sector where volumes are so very important."

 Online sales also fell between November and December.
 The proportion of online sales dipped to 25.4% from 25.9% in the previous month.